Giuseppe & Gaetano Friscia's Ancestors

 ~<^>~

 On February 19, 1679, he entered into a notarial marriage contract to marry Anna Buscemi.
 They married on May 21, 1679, at the mother church in Sciacca.
-Five Sciacca mother church baptism records have been found for the children of Antonino and Anna Friscia, sometimes spelled Frixia, as follows — Filippa, given the female version of her paternal grandfather’s name, was born on the evening of October 18, 1680, and baptized the next day as Philippa Paula Anna; Ignazio was born on April 21, 1683, and baptized the next day as Ignanius Antoninus Franciscus; Felice was born on November 7, 1685, and baptized as Felix Archangelo, the next day; Giuseppa was born and baptized as Josepha Petra on the evening of May 11, 1688; and Laurenzo, who was born on August 9, 1689, and baptized the next day as Laurentius Onuphnius Antoninus.
+Five Sciacca mother church baptism records have been found for the children of Antonino and Anna Friscia, sometimes spelled Frixia, as follows — Filippa, given the female version of her paternal grandfather’s name, was born on the evening of October 18, 1680, and baptized the next day as Philippa Paula Anna; Ignazio was born on April 21, 1683, baptized the next day as Ignanius Antoninus Franciscus, and married Dominica Seprone on January 16, 1707; Felice was born on November 7, 1685, and baptized as Felix Archangelo, the next day; Giuseppa was born and baptized as Josepha Petra on the evening of May 11, 1688; and Laurenzo, who was born on August 9, 1689, and baptized the next day as Laurentius Onuphnius Antoninus.
 Anna died on June 7, 1691, and nine months later 32 year-old Antonino married 17 year-old Rosa Triolo at the St. Michele church in Sciacca.
-(Mouse over and click on their Latin church marriage record image upper left to enlarge it in a new window or tab.)
+(Mouse over and click on their Latin church marriage record upper left to enlarge it in a new window or tab.)

 Rosa was born on August 5, 1674, and baptized in the St Michele church parish in Sciacca, the next day as Rosalia Gracia Angela, the daughter of Antonina Perricone and Giovanni Triolo.
-(Mouse over and click on her Latin baptism record image middle right to enlarge it in a new window or tab.)
+(Mouse over and click on her Latin baptism record middle right to enlarge it in a new window or tab.)
 Six Sciacca mother church baptism records have been found for the children of Antonino and Rosa Friscia.
 On some of these records their surname is followed by an alias of Picca and on one of then Rosa is called Rosalia.
-Their children are as follows — Gaspare was born on March 13, 1693, and baptized the next day as Gaspare Joanne, meaning Giovanni, the given name of his maternal grandfather; Accursio was born and baptized as Accursius Nicolaus on May 29, 1694; Augustino was born on August 27, 1700, and baptized the next day as Augustinus Joseph Andreaus; ancestor Giuseppe; Calogero was born on the morning of June 16, 1707, baptized the next day as Calogero Joannes Antonino, and grew up to marry Giovanna Greganio on October 22, 1730; and Filippo, who was born on December 10, 1710, and baptized the next day as Philippus Jonnus Jocahine.
+Their children are as follows — Giovanni, named after his maternal grandfather, was born on March 13, 1693, and baptized the next day as Gaspare Joanne, and on November 13, 1719, married Augustina Aversa, the sister of ancestor Giuseppa, both daughters of Margarita Tigano and Francesco Aversa; Accursio was born and baptized as Accursius Nicolaus on May 29, 1694; Augustino was born on August 27, 1700, baptized the next day as Augustinus Joseph Andreaus, and married Ignazia Bonsignore on January 14, 1720; ancestor Giuseppe; Calogero was born on the morning of June 16, 1707, baptized the next day as Calogero Joannes Antonino, and grew up to marry Giovanna Greganio on October 22, 1730; and Filippo, who was born on December 10, 1710, and baptized the next day as Philippus Jonnus Jocahine.

 ~< Back to Chart >~